Catt Sadler Says She Left E! News Over ‘Massive’ Gender Pay Gap

 On Monday, Catt Sadler left her position at E!
 Entertainment Television — a decision she says she made due to money, particularly a “massive” disparity in pay.
 The former E!
-News host detailed her reasoning for leaving in a letter on her personal website (via Variety).
-Sadler explains that earlier this year she began working double duty, during the day on the network’s Daily Pop and most nights with E!
-News, and though she describes the experience as “one of the most fulfilling years of my professional career,” she also became aware that her compensation was much lower than a similarly qualified male colleague:
+News host detailed her reasoning for leaving in a letter on her personal website.
+Sadler explains that earlier this year she began working double-duty — during the day on the network’s Daily Pop and most nights with E!
+News.
+And though she describes the experience as “one of the most fulfilling years of my professional career,” she also became aware that her compensation was much lower than a similarly qualified male colleague:

 Coincidentally, around this same time an executive from E brought something alarming to my attention — namely, that there was a massive disparity in pay between my similarly situated male co-host and myself.
 More recently, when E reached out to renew and extend my deal, I learned that he wasn’t just making a little more than I was.
 In fact, he was making close to double my salary for the past several years.